jariperttunen/lukeghg/GHG_SCENARIO.md

 The LandUse sheet is the template for the results for each land use class or groupings of classes whether straightforwardly collected from the result files or summarised from other sheets.
-The sheet columns contain inventory years from 1990 to 2050.
-The missing years from the end of the time series to 2050 will appear as zeros.
-Scenarios intended from 1990 beyond 2050 require matching number of years in the template sheet.
+The sheet columns contain inventory years from 1990 to 2050. *The missing years from the end of the time series to 2050 will appear as zeros in results*.
+Scenarios intended from 1990 beyond 2050 require matching number of years in the (new) template sheet.
 The sheet rows contain Carbon stock changes and emissions by gases.
 The column A has numbers (in red) that corresponds to numbers (in red) in the matching column A in the UID Matrix sheet.